-In the process of denying the Macedonians and Macedonian identity, Greek and Bulgarian propaganda uses statistics from the Ottoman Empire at the time of the occupation of Macedonia to argue there was no Macedonian ethnicity in Macedonia at that time.
+In the process of denying the Macedonians and Macedonian identity, the propaganda of the Greeks and Bulgarians uses statistics from the Ottoman Empire at the time of the occupation of Macedonia to argue there was no Macedonian ethnicity in Macedonia at that time.

 And indeed, at first glance, in the majority of such statistics, one does not find any “branch” Macedonians.